Allestree Hall: Surroundings

 The Hall is situated within Allestree Park - at 129 hectares, this is the largest public open space in Derby, and has been owned by Derby City Council since 1947 when, as Derby Corporation, it purchased the estate and hall.
 Allestree Park is heavily wooded and contains veteran trees, large areas of grassland, open water, marshland and hedgerows - all habitats contributing to the Lowland Derbyshire Biodiversity Action Plan.
 In 2002, 87.83 hectares of Allestree Park was designated as a Local Nature Reserve (LNR), and is the largest in Derbyshire.
 Species of particular biodiversity interest include harvest mouse; brown hare; white-letter hairstreak butterfly; English elm; adder's tongue fern and moonwort The LNR is managed by the Allestree Park LNR Management Advisory Group, which is a partnership between the City Council, the Friends of Allestree Park, and The Conservation Volunteers.

 A nine-hole golf course was created in 1947 - the year the estate was purchased by Derby Corporation.
 In 1955 this was extended to eighteen-holes.
-Allestree Park Golf Course has been described as "one of the most picturesque courses in the Midlands".
-The golf course is excluded from the area now designated as a Local Nature Reserve.
+Allestree Park Golf Course was described as "one of the most picturesque courses in the Midlands".
+The golf course was excluded from the area now designated as a Local Nature Reserve.
+The golf course was closed following the pandemic as it was deemed too expensive for the city council to maintain, it has since been left to go back to nature.
 Other recreational facilities within Allestree Park include an orienteering course, nature trails, and fishing in the park lake.
 For many years a series of animal enclosures adjacent to the Hall were very popular and much-cherished by visitors, especially young children.

 In 2008 proposals by the Council to remove the birds, mammals and their enclosures in order to save money met with strong opposition from local residents and local politicians, and were shelved.
 However, facing further funding cuts, they were finally removed in 2013.